Blood in the Urine (Hematuria)

-When blood gets into urine (pee), it's known as hematuria (hee-ma-TUR-ee-uh).
-Hematuria is pretty common, and most of the time it's not serious.
+When blood gets into urine (pee), it's called hematuria (hee-ma-TUR-ee-uh).
+It's pretty common and usually not serious.
+There are two types of hematuria:

-- Microscopic hematuria is when blood in the urine is invisible to the naked eye; it only shows up under a microscope.
-In many cases, microscopic hematuria goes away without causing any problems.
+- Microscopic hematuria is when blood in the urine can be seen only with a microscope.
+Often, this goes away without causing any problems.
 In fact, people might never know they have it unless they get a urine test.

-- Gross hematuria is when you can see the blood in the urine.
-This is because there are enough red blood cells in the urine to turn it red or tea-colored.
-Gross hematuria usually goes away on its own with no problems, but sometimes it's a sign of a more serious condition.
-In those cases, doctors will treat the underlying cause.
+- Gross hematuria is when you can see the blood in the pee even without a microscope.
+This is because there is enough blood in the pee to turn it red or tea-colored.

-A person can get hematuria for many reasons.
-The more common causes are:
+Kids can get hematuria for many reasons.
+Common causes include: